howdyai/botkit/packages/botkit/README.md

 The toolkit is designed to provide meaningful building blocks for creating conversational user interfaces - with functions like `hears()`, `ask()`, and `reply()` that do what they say they do.

 The [full documentation for Botkit's capabilities begins here &raquo;](../docs/index.md)

+## Platform Support

+Botkit applications can be connected to many different messaging channels.
+[Platform specific documentation can be found on the main docs site.]()

+Botkit can connect to multiple messaging channels through the [Microsoft Bot Framework Service](https://dev.botframework.com).
+No plugins are necessary to use the Bot Framework service, and bots can be developed locally using the [Bot Framework Emulator](https://aka.ms/botemulator).

+The Botkit project includes official adapters for [self-hosted Websocket](), [Slack](), [Webex Teams](), [Facebook Messenger](), [Twilio SMS](), [Google Hangouts]().
+Using these plugins, your bot can communicate directly with the messaging platforms.

+Additional adapters can be found by searching npm for Bot Framework-compatible adapters.

 ### Hearing Keywords